tikv/client-java/README.md

 See [Java Client Documents](/docs/README.md) for references about how to config and monitor Java Client.

-An [API reference](https://tikv.github.io/client-java/apidocs) is also available.
+A [Maven site](https://tikv.github.io/client-java/site) including [API reference](https://tikv.github.io/client-java/site/xref/index.html) is also available.

 ## Community